percona/pmm/docs/install-pmm/install-pmm-client/docker.md

     percona/pmm-client:2 /bin/true
     ```

-3. Run the container to start [PMM Agent](../../use/commands/pmm-agent.md) in setup mode.
+3. Run the container to start [pmm-agent](../../use/commands/pmm-agent.md) in setup mode.
 Set `X.X.X.X` to the IP address of your PMM Server.
 (Do not use the `docker --detach` option as PMM agent only logs to the console.)

     ```sh
     PMM_SERVER=X.X.X.X:443